REDRESS DESIGN AWARD 2015/16 ALUMNI PRIZE WINNER & REDRESS DESIGN AWARD 2013 FINALIST

-Clémentine received first prize for Fashion Zakka Design Competition 2014 in Japan and launched her AW15/16 collection at Tokyo Fashion Week 2015.
+Since participating in the competition Clémentine has also received first prize for Fashion Zakka Design Competition 2014 in Japan, and launched her AW15/16 collection at Tokyo Fashion Week 2015.
 She holds a Fashion Design and Creation degree from ESMOD Lyon and completed the Accessing Mode Identity (A.M.I.) programme from ESMOD Tokyo in March 2015.
 Alongside developing her brand, Clémentine teaches Design at ESMOD Kyoto.

 To me sustainable fashion is self-evident.
 As the future availability of natural resources is more and more debated, it is important to think about new ways of producing.
 Today, I cannot imagine being a fashion designer without thinking about fashion’s future. – Clémentine Sander